 28) In the PivotTable Style Options group, check the Banded Rows option.

-Pivot Tables are ideal for presenting large amounts of data from reports, surveys, and tables in a professional format that delivers insights.
+The Pivot Table is ideal for data analysis, presenting large amounts of data from reports, surveys, and tables in a professional format that delivers insights.
 There are many Pivot Table features and calculations that one can access.
-Please feel free to comment and tell us if you use Pivot Tables and your thoughts about dreams.
+Please feel free to comment and tell us if you use Pivot Table for data analysis and insights.

 Mini-task for the widget